 |

-Shadows and Light: Contemporary German Cinema
+Reckoning and Redemption in German Cinema

-| Boca Raton Campus | Instructor: Shelly Isaacs
+| Boca Raton Campus | Instructor: Shelly Isaacs, M.A.

 8/11/2026

-- Shadows and Light: Contemporary German Cinema
+- Reckoning and Redemption in German Cinema

 -